Cuts agreed but no rate struck

+Causeway Coast and Glens rates statement claims debt has dropped £1.7m since formation of council

-The Portrush Air Show looks likely to be a casualty of cuts being proposed by Causeway Coast and Glens Borough Council.
+The Portrush Air Show looks set to be a casualty of cost-cutting measures being considered by Causeway Coast and Glens Borough Council.

 It was a bad day for Portrush on Wednesday as the resort paid a heavy price for the council's financial crises.